 The ECG will be repeated to ensure that the study drug has not affected your heart rate or rhythm, and a blood sample (equivalent to a teaspoon of blood) will be taken, to measure blood drug concentrations.
 If you are a woman with child-bearing potential, pregnancy testing will be carried out.
-Your Parkinson's symptoms will also be assessed, but it will not require contact.
+Your Parkinson's disease or Lewy Body Dementia symptoms will also be assessed, but it will not require contact.